yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 # Privacy Considerations

+IETF processes are not expected to ensure anonymity of participants.
+The process described
-IETF processes are not expected to ensure anonynity of participants.
-Thre process described here does not make any changes to the existing privacy guarantees.
+here does not make any changes to the existing privacy guarantees.

 # Acknowledgements